Peak 10 (Tenmile Range)

 Peak 10, elevation 13640 ft, is a summit in the Tenmile Range of central Colorado.
-The peak is southwest of Breckenridge in the Arapaho National Forest.
+The peak is southwest of the town of Breckenridge in the Arapaho National Forest.

 The lowest part of Peak 10 is serviced by Breckenridge Ski Resort's Falcon SuperChair.
+Backcountry skiing is also popular on the higher slopes of the mountain, especially in the summer when an annual ski event is held on the 4th of July.